Position IDs Matter: An Enhanced Position Layout for Efficient Context Compression in Large Language Models: Experimental Results

 \subsection{Ablation Studies}

-We conduct ablation studies to analyze the independent effects of UPL and CPL in EPL (see Section~\ref{sec:EPL} for detailed description of UPL and CPL).
-LM perplexity and AE BLEU are measured under the same experimental settings as section~\ref{sec:pretraining_results} while out-of-domain performance is measured same as section~\ref{sec:results}.
+We conduct ablation studies to analyze the independent effects of UPL and CPL in EPL (see Section~\ref{sec:EPL} for the detailed description of UPL and CPL).
+LM perplexity and AE BLEU are measured under the same experimental settings as in Section~\ref{sec:pretraining_results} while out-of-domain performance is measured in the same way as in Section~\ref{sec:results}.
 We show the results in Table~\ref{tab:ablation_results} which confirm that:

 \paragraph{UPL improves performance by injecting compression prior} For all testing cases (AE and LM during pretraining and MRQA out-of-domain performance for fine-tuning) over all architectures (ICAE and 500xCompressor), UPL improves performance compared to its counterparts.
 We note that the improvement is more significant for the weaker ICAE model.
-For example, the MRQA out-of-domain ROUGE-1 F1 improves 3.72 while the improvement was 1.07 for 500xCompressor.
-The results confirm that by carefully designing the memory position layout for compression tasks, the memory tokens obtain useful compression inductive prior, improves the compression efficiency (i.e. AE task performance) and consequently downstream task performance as shown by MRQA out-of-domain performance.
+For example, the MRQA out-of-domain ROUGE-1 F1 improves by 3.72 points while the improvement is 1.07 points for 500xCompressor.
+The results confirm that by carefully designing the memory position layout for compression tasks, the memory tokens obtain useful compression inductive prior, which improves the compression efficiency (i.e. AE task performance) and consequently downstream task performance as shown by MRQA out-of-domain performance.

 \paragraph{CPL improves performance by maintaining token sequential orders} Similarly, we observe consistent improvement across the board by incorporating CPL.
-We note that the performance improvement for CPL on top of UPL is more prominent for the stronger 500xCompressor model; MRQA out-of-domain ROUGE-1 F1 improves 1.20 while the improvement is only 0.20 for ICAE.
+We note that the performance improvement for CPL on top of UPL is more prominent for the stronger 500xCompressor model; MRQA out-of-domain ROUGE-1 F1 improves by 1.20 points while the improvement is only 0.20 for ICAE.
 We think this is because ICAE DPL maintains the token sequential orders between $X_{\text{context}}$, $\texttt{[LM]}$, and $X_{\text{completion}}$ while 500xCompressor does not.
-As illustrated in Table~\ref{tab:decoder_layout_lm}, while the ICAE DPL coincides with physical token sequence positions, the 500xCompressor DPL exhibits $KV$ position IDs larger than the $\texttt{[LM]}$ token position ID (and some $X_{\text{completion}}$ position IDs), breaking the causal relationship between $\{X_{\text{context}}, $\texttt{[LM]}$, X_{\text{completion}}\}$ in the position layout.
+As illustrated in Table~\ref{tab:decoder_layout_lm}, while the ICAE DPL coincides with physical token sequence positions, the 500xCompressor DPL exhibits $KV$ position IDs larger than the $\texttt{[LM]}$ token position ID (and some $X_{\text{completion}}$ position IDs), breaking the causal relationship between $\{X_{\text{context}}, \texttt{[LM]}, X_{\text{completion}}\}$ in the position layout.